dashjoin/djapp-wot/paper.md

 #### AI Planning

-Taking natual language commands a step further, WoT manager makes use of modern LLM's planning capabilities.
+Taking natural language commands a step further, WoT manager makes use of modern LLM's planning capabilities.
 A user can specify a goal in natural language.
 In turn, the system will figure out a way to accomplish this goal by invoking device actions.

 ### Architecture